This type is meant to model operations like in functions, or the method on - specifically, the way that they recursively unwrap .

 }

-Removes the thisparameter from Type.
-If Type has no explicitly declared this parameter, the result is simply Type.
-Otherwise, a new function type with no this parameter is created from Type.
+Removes the thisparameter from .
+If has no explicitly declared parameter, the result is simply .
+Otherwise, a new function type with no parameter is created from .
 Generics are erased and only the last overload signature is propagated into the new function type.

 example